teamsixzero/teamsixzero.github.io/_posts/2021-11-18-how-to-write-ux-design-brief.md

 Design principles are a set of statements that define the method in which you are going to design the solution.
 This isn’t to say we are defining a solution here, rather the approaches and principles that you are going to abide by.

 The way I usually do this is by first thinking of what the ideal design solution might look like.
 From there, I work my way back from that solution and write down all the features and the purpose for including those elements in the design.
+To learn more we've got a whole article on creating design principles <a href="/2021/11/18/how-to-stop-defending-and-start-presenting-your-work/" target="_blank">here</a>

 This step helps articulate WHY you arrived at the solution you came to and helps everyone evaluate the design more objectively.